Posts

-Showing posts with label Flower.
-Show all posts
+Showing posts with the label Flower

 Acalypha herzogiana (Dwarf Cat's Tail)

-A low growing plant with a spreading growth habit.
+Acalypha herzogiana (Dwarf Cat's Tail) A low growing plant with a spreading growth habit.
 A fantastic ground cover which will gently spill out over garden edges or containers.
 Quite hardy once established.
 Will grown in areas where there is already a lot of roots from surrounding plants.

 CLIMBING ROSE SEED GERMINATION